GOD TOLD US NOT TO EAT - FOOD

 YESHUA (JESUS)

-If one is not convinced by the perspective from the early Church, nor by John, then Yeshua, who is our Lord and Saviour, made it clear in ~95AD.
-There isn’t a people more mature or knowledgeable than the leader of a church.
-Yeshua rebukes those who are mature in the faith, the leaders of the 2 churches (like He is doing today), for specifically allowing others to eat things sacrificed to idols.
-It seems pretty clear.
+If someone is not convinced by the perspective of the early Church or by John, then consider Yeshua, our Lord and Saviour, who made this clear around 95 AD.
+There is no one more mature or knowledgeable than the leader of a church.
+Yeshua rebuked the leaders of two churches for specifically allowing others to eat things sacrificed to idols.
+He is doing the same today.
+It is clear.

-Yeshua said to the leader at Pergamos Rev 2:14 “But I have a few things against thee, because thou hast there them that hold the doctrine of Balaam, who taught Balac to cast a stumblingblock before the children of Israel, to eat things sacrificed unto idols, and to commit fornication…“
+Yeshua said to the leader at Pergamos (Rev. 2:14): “But I have a few things against thee, because thou hast there them that hold the doctrine of Balaam, who taught Balac to cast a stumblingblock before the children of Israel, to eat things sacrificed unto idols, and to commit fornication…”

-Yeshua said to the leader at Thyatira Rev. 2:20 “Notwithstanding, I have a few things against thee, because thou sufferest that woman Jezebel, which calleth herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols.”
+Yeshua said to the leader at Thyatira (Rev. 2:20): “Notwithstanding, I have a few things against thee, because thou sufferest that woman Jezebel, which calleth herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols.”

 PAUL

-Did Paul contradict Yeshua’s words about not eating things sacrificed to idols, and the early church’s words about abstaining from things offered to idols?
-Or is it one’s understanding that is in contradiction?
-If there is an actual contradiction, surely the above verses should be enough to abstain from touching or eating things offered to idols!
-As the decision-making hierarchy is first Yeshua, then early church leaders, then Paul.
-We all know Paul is not contradicting Yeshua or the early church.
-One needs to understand Paul’s teaching in light of Yeshua and the early church’s teaching.
+If there were an actual contradiction, the verses already presented would be more than sufficient to settle the matter and to abstain from touching or eating things offered to idols.
+The decision-making hierarchy is clear: first Yeshua, then the early Church leaders, then Paul.
+We know Paul was not contradicting Yeshua or the early Church.
+Therefore, Paul’s teaching must be understood in light of Yeshua and the early Church.

 1 CORINTHIANS 8

-Commentary on - “As concerning therefore the eating of those things that are offered in sacrifice unto idols, we know that an idol is nothing in the world…..
-Howbeit there is not in every man that knowledge: for some with conscience of the idol unto this hour eat it as a thing offered unto an idol; and their conscience being weak is defiled.”
-Paul is not contradicting what he later writes when he references Gentiles sacrificing to devils and that we cannot partake of the Lord’s sacrifice and partake of that sacrificed to devils… this is not nothing 1 Cor.
-10:20-22.
-What is nothing in the world?
+Commentary on: “As concerning therefore the eating of those things that are offered in sacrifice unto idols, we know that an idol is nothing in the world… Howbeit there is not in every man that knowledge: for some with conscience of the idol unto this hour eat it as a thing offered unto an idol; and their conscience being weak is defiled.”

-Commentary on – “But take heed lest by any means this liberty of yours become a stumblingblock to them that are weak.
-For if any man see thee which hast knowledge sit at meat in the idol's temple, shall not the conscience of him which is weak be emboldened to eat those things which are offered to idols; And through thy knowledge shall the weak brother perish, for whom Christ died?
+Commentary on: “But take heed lest by any means this liberty of yours become a stumblingblock to them that are weak.
+For if any man see thee which hast knowledge sit at meat in the idol’s temple, shall not the conscience of him which is weak be emboldened to eat those things which are offered to idols; and through thy knowledge shall the weak brother perish, for whom Christ died?”

 1 CORINTHIANS 10